-CCHD is Cass County's lead HIV agency, where you can find speakers for groups or one on one education, schedule testing, or discuss personal risk factors and the local resources to help our population remain HIV free.
-If you have a request or would like to schedule a HIV test, please feel free to contact us at 217-323-2182 ext 1202.
+Call CCHD to schedule testing, discuss personal risk factors or the local resources available to help our population remain HIV free.
+If you would like to schedule a HIV test, please feel free to contact us at 217-323-2182.
 In-person Spanish and French translators are also standing by and are ready to help!

 What is HIV?